Tunchi52/alx-system_engineering-devops/0x02-shell_redirections/README.md

 #created a script that displays all lines of a file staeting with a letter.
 #created a script that replace char A and c from input Z and e.
 #created a script that removes all letter c and C from the input.
 #created a script that reverse its  input.
+#created a script that shows all users and their home dir. sorted by users.